home-cloud-io/os/README.md

 6. It will take a while to install and will shutdown when it's finished.

-7. After turning on the system, SSH into it with `ssh admin@home-cloud.local`

-8. In `/var/lib/rancher/k3s/server/manifests/draft.yaml` replace `YOUR_HOME_CLOUD_IP` with the IP address of the home-cloud box.

 Special thanks to [Andrei Volt](https://gitlab.com/andreivolt/nixos-auto-install) for his initial work on this.
 We have adapted his effort for this use case.